DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 All teacher training candidates are also eligible for [tuition fee and maintenance loans](/funding-and-support/tuition-fee-and-maintenance-loans).

-## Military equivalent qualifications

-You’ll need different qualifications depending on [who you want to teach](/train-to-be-a-teacher/who-do-you-want-to-teach).

-If you’re unsure about whether your qualifications achieved through military service meet the standard required, talk to your course provider, or a [teacher training adviser](/teacher-training-advisers).

-You may also be able to do a top up degree to boost your qualifications to meet the standard required.
-Talk to your teacher training adviser and course provider to find out about your options.

 ## Get support

 Talk to a teacher training adviser.
 All our advisers are experienced teachers who can answer your questions and support you with your application.